mwxood/shop/README.md

 # Getting Started with Shop App

-Clone project and type npm install, after that npm start and thats it
+Clone the project and type npm install, after that npm start and thats it